 Which is better?
 A vulnerability scan or penetration test?

-Both tests work together to encourage optimal network security.
-Vulnerability scans are great weekly, monthly, or quarterly insight into your network security, while penetration tests are a very thorough way to deeply examine your network security.
+Both tests work together to encourage optimal network and application security.
+Vulnerability scans are great weekly, monthly, or quarterly insight into your network security (the quick X-ray), while penetration tests are a very thorough way to deeply examine your network security (the periodic detailed MRI).
 Yes, penetration tests are expensive, but you are paying a professional to examine every nook and cranny of your business the way a real world attacker would, to find a possibility of compromise.